 The physical size and weight of the Fujifilm X100F and the Leica CL are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is considerably larger (107 percent) than the Fujifilm X100F.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably larger (7 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the CL are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens build in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.